IQTLabs/aiplatform/containers/ironbank.md

 In order to figure out what your personal "CLI secret" is you first need to log into the Iron Bank Harbor Web UI (as [above](#web-login)).

-Then, pop open your "User Profile" and copy down your `Username` and `CLI secret`.
+Then, pop open your "User Profile" and copy down your `Username`.

 > _**Take note**_
 >